 It’s unclear what are the specific behavioral mechanisms could explain this feline action but there are a number of hypotheses among behaviorists that we could use.
 This is instinctive, so there is no need to punish your cat for something as natural as catnaps.

 All cats knead, although kneading habits vary from kitty to kitty.
 Some do a kitty march while others just let their paws do the beat.
 Still, others like to poke on their dough with claw slightly out of their paws.

 And the strange thing is, this behavior is not limited to our house cat – even lions and tigers pat their paws, too!

-Kittens knead their Mama Cats’ breast when they suckle on the teats for milk.
-These baby cats grow older and eventually get weaned from their moms, but old habits die hard.
+These baby cats grow older and eventually get weaned from their moms.
+But old habits die hard.

 One cat parent once commented that her feline just would not budge and kept on making biscuits no matter how she prodded and poked fun at her cat.
 The only time her tabby moved was when it heard a nearby sound of a “real biscuit” being eaten by a kitty sibling.

 Another use for kneading is to function as a self-soothing mechanism.
 We know that cats will purr in order to alleviate anxiety, so kneading could serve a similar use.
 As it invokes something from kittenhood, it could provide a feeling of warmth and safety.

 Kneading is usually accompanied by purring and can sometimes seem like cats are in a hypnotic-like state as they rhythmically go through the motions.
 It’s the ultimate state of relaxation.